ThoughtfulMind/VacStance/README.md

 4. Download SpaCy's English model: `python -m spacy download en`
 5. Update the `config.json` file with your local OS variables.

+Important note: Not all scripts that were run are included in this repository.

 ## Repository structure

 * The **dataset VacStance** itself can be accessed via `vacstance.tsv` in the main directory.
 The dataset contains tab-separated fields for each of the following: